11 TMJ Disorder Statistics That You Should Know –

 Are Women More Likely to be Victims of TMJ Than Men?

-Although both genders experience this disorder, the majority of those who are affected are women, with 9 is to 1 ratio.
+Although both genders experience this disorder, the majority of those who are affected are women, with a 9 to 1 ratio.

 What is the common age for people to experience TMJ?

 90% of TMJ sufferers who are seeking treatment for severe symptoms are women of childbearing age of 20 to 35 years old.